smartsheet-platform/smartsheet-python-sdk/README.md

 ## System Requirements
 The SDK currently supports Python 2.7, 3.4, 3.5, 3.6, pypy, and pypy3.
-**Note** that Python version 3.4 or higher is required for Unicode support.
-(E.g. if your Smartsheet data includes non-ASCII characters.)
+**Note**: Python version 3.4 or higher is required for Unicode support, for example, if your Smartsheet data includes non-ASCII characters.

 The following packages are required.